-White British 82% (33) Religion or belief Neutral / Positive The PLASC January 2018 does not this aspect. retain data on The proposal can provide the opportunity to improve the pupils' understanding of different religions or beliefs as a result of an increase in the pupil numbers.
+White British 82% (33) Religion or belief Neutral / Positive The PLASC January 2018 does not retain data on this aspect.
+The proposal can provide the opportunity to improve the pupils' understanding of different religions or beliefs as a result of an increase in the pupil numbers.
 It is a parental choice to share information about their child's religion or belief with the school.
 If issues arise, they will be dealt with sensitively.
-Sexual orientation Neutral The PLASC January 2018 does not this aspect. retain data on The Isle of Anglesey County Council has a Sexual Orientation Policy which states that discrimination because of sexual orientation is illegal.
+Sexual orientation Neutral The PLASC January 2018 does not retain data on this aspect.
+The Isle of Anglesey County Council has a Sexual Orientation Policy which states that discrimination because of sexual orientation is illegal.
 There is no evidence that discrimination based on sexual orientation has occurred with the school staff.
 It is a parental choice to share information about their child's sexual orientation with the school, full regard is given to the appropriate guidance and advice.
 If issues arise, they will be dealt with sensitively.
-The Welsh Language Positive and Neutral PLASC January 2018 show that the speak Welsh fluently at home. following % The language category of the schools will not change.
+The Welsh Language Positive and Neutral PLASC January 2018 show that the following % speak Welsh fluently at home.
+The language category of the schools will not change.

 Ysgol y Graig 78% (293) Ysgol Talwrn 60% (26) The Authority's expectation is for the schools to continue being Welsh language community schools.
 It will be a priority for the Authority to strengthen and safeguard the Welsh language and bilingual education.
 Pregnancy and Maternity Neutral Not applicable to the pupils of the school.
 Sex Change Neutral The PLASC January 2018 does not retain data on this aspect The Isle of Anglesey County Council has a Sexual Equality plan which states that it is illegal to discriminate based on sex change.
 There is no evidence that discrimination based on sex change has occurred with the school staff.
 If issues arise, they will be dealt with sensitively.
 Other Socio-economic.
 Socio-economic and rural factors were taken into consideration in the 'Community Impact Assessment' that was prepared for the Llangefni area.
-Small and Rural Schools The thematic report by Estyn, "Small Primary School in Wales (2006)" notes that there is no real difference between education standards in small and large schools, but that "it can be more difficult The Authority acknowledges that rural schools have a key role to play in for teachers in smaller schools to match the work to pupils' needs, since pupils in a class can vary greatly in terms of age and development stages".
-This is relevant to smaller schools.
-Resilience in terms of staffing has improved in the larger schools. contributing towards the community, the use of the Welsh Language and lifestyle.
+Small and Rural Schools The thematic report by Estyn, "Small Primary School in Wales (2006)" notes that there is no real difference between education standards in small and large schools, but that "it can be more difficult The Authority acknowledges that rural schools have a key role to play in to pupils' needs, since greatly in terms of age schools to match the work pupils in a class can vary and development stages".
+Iller schools.
+Resilience in approved in the larger contributing towards the community, the use of the Welsh Language and lifestyle.
 In considering its options for school modernisation, the Authority will consider the balance between educational needs and the long term needs of our communities, by the means of collaborative working.
-Number of children who are eligible for free school meals Positive Y Graig Talwrn 23.62% 14% PLASC 2018 The proposal could be positive by providing increased opportunities for groups of pupils to take advantage of the resources and provision for them.
+Number of children who are eligible for free school meals Positive Y Graig Talwrr 23.62% 14% PLASC 2018 The proposal could be positive by providing increased opportunities for groups of pupils to take advantage of the resources and provision for them.